Retirement

 3. Hiring a Modern Wealth Management CFP® Professional.
 If you hire a Modern Wealth Management CFP® Professional, you’ll get a real plan that covers financial planning at a high level.

 Dreaming with your significant other is an important first step, but your retirement won’t have the clarity and confidence that’s crucial to a successful retirement without Dean’s second and third points.
-A Modern Wealth Management CFP® Professional will put a real plan together using our Guided Retirement System.
-That plan will incorporate what you and your spouse want retirement to look like.
+A Modern Wealth Management CFP® Professional will put a real plan together that incorporates what you and your spouse want retirement to look like.

 What You Can Learn from Working with a CFP® Professional